Maheshnemade/BookStore-SpringBoot/README.md

 ### 🚀 Future Enhancements (Planned)

 - Implement Buy/Checkout functionality from the cart
-- Add payment integration (e.g., Razorpay, Stripe)
-- Export purchase receipts (PDF format)
 - Allow book ratings and reviews by users
 - Integrate an AI chatbot for book recommendations and queries